jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 sudo apt-get install -f
 ```

+Release has been tested on: <b>Ubuntu 15.05, 14.010, 14.04, Linux Mint 17 and Debian 8</b>
+Other recent Debian based systems should work too.

-*Please note about Dropbox download:*
+*Please note these issues with Dropbox download:*
 <ul>
  <li> <i>The download button may appear grayed out and you have to press it twice.</i></li>
- <li> <i>A window may appear that asks you to create an account but you can close it (click a link at the bottom to continue to download if such link is displayed).
-Now press Download button again.</i></li>
+ <li> <i>A window may appear that asks you to create an account, but you can close it and press Download button again.</i></li>
  <li> <i>The .deb file is in a Dropbox Public folder and may go over download limit, please contact Project Owner if this happens.</i></li>
 </ul>

-Release has been tested on: <b>Ubuntu 15.05, 14.010, 14.04, Linux Mint 17 and Debian 8</b>
-Other recent Debian based systems should work too.

 ### Installing Using Source Code Archive